Debugging Concurrent Programs

 Environment Setup

-The Four Major Categories of Concurrent Bugs
+The Four Major Factions of Concurrent Bugs

-ThreadSanitizer: The Nemesis of Data Races
+ThreadSanitizer: The Data Race Slayer

-How It Works: Compiler Instrumentation
+Principle: Compiler Instrumentation

 Enabling TSan

-Enabling TSan is very simple—just add the corresponding flag at compile time:
+Enabling TSan is very simple; just add the corresponding flag at compile time:

 # 编译时加上 -fsanitize=thread 和调试信息